roberttidey/LightwaveRF/README.md

 Updated 3 Jun 2014
 EEPROM_EN in the headers now takes 3 values.
 0 is no EEPROM support, 1 is use EEPROM with external EEPROM library, 2 is use EEPROM with native EEPROM functions if supported.
 The base address for EEEPROM storage defaults as before but may now also be set with an extra library call.

+Updated 9 Jun 2014
+Path to SparkIntervalTimer.h changed to reflect the import in Spark IDE readme.txt renamed to README.md